npip99/cs-wiki/bash.md

 - Data to file descriptors
 - A 32bit integer return code

-And we'll be talking about what all of those input/outputs mean.
+And we'll be talking about what all of those input/outputs mean and how to modify them via bash.

-Of course, commands can also render to the screen, access the network, etc. But we won't count that as input/output from the operating system's point of view for that process.
+Of course, commands can also render to the screen, open a VM, play audio, restart your computer, etc. But we won't count that as input/output from the operating system's point of view for that process.
 Instead, that's just what the program happens to be doing to your computer while its running.

 ### Arguments and return code